Modern software is full of examples of bias.

-We welcome full (up to 7 pages) and short (up to 4 pages) papers that do one or more of the following:
+We welcome full (up to 7 pages) and short (up to 4 pages)

 • describe original research,